G-quadruplex: Structure and functional role in genome

 Following sequencing of the human genome, many guanine-rich sequences that had the potential to form quadruplexes were discovered.
 Depending on cell type and cell cycle, mediating factors such as DNA-binding proteins on chromatin, composed of DNA tightly wound around histone proteins, and other environmental conditions and stresses affect the dynamic formation of quadruplexes.
 For instance, quantitative assessments of the thermodynamics of molecular crowding indicate that the antiparallel g-quadruplex is stabilized by molecular crowding.
 This effect seems to be mediated by alteration of the hydration of the DNA and its effect on Hoogsteen base pair bonding.
 These quadruplexes seemed to readily occur at the ends of chromosome.
 In addition, the propensity of g-quadruplex formation during transcription in RNA sequences with the potential to form mutually exclusive hairpin or G-quadruplex structures depends heavily on the position of the hairpin-forming sequence.

 Because repair enzymes would naturally recognize ends of linear chromosomes as damaged DNA and would process them as such to harmful effect for the cell, clear signaling and tight regulation is needed at the ends of linear chromosomes.
 Telomeres function to provide this signaling.
 Telomeres, rich in guanine and with a propensity to form g-quadruplexes, are located at the terminal ends of chromosomes and help maintain genome integrity by protecting these vulnerable terminal ends from instability.

 These telomeric regions are characterized by long regions of double-stranded CCCTAA:TTAGGG repeats.
-The repeats end with a 3’ protrusion of between 10 and 50 single-stranded TTAGGG repeats.
-The heterodimeric complex ribonucleoprotein enzyme telomerase adds TTAGGG repeats at the 3’ end of DNA strands.
-At these 3’ end protrusions, the G-rich overhang can form secondary structures such as G-quadruplexes if the overhang is longer than four TTAGGG repeats.
+The repeats end with a 3' protrusion of between 10 and 50 single-stranded TTAGGG repeats.
+The heterodimeric complex ribonucleoprotein enzyme telomerase adds TTAGGG repeats at the 3' end of DNA strands.
+At these 3' end protrusions, the G-rich overhang can form secondary structures such as G-quadruplexes if the overhang is longer than four TTAGGG repeats.
 The presence of these structures prevent telomere elongation by the telomerase complex.

 Telomeric quadruplexes

 Telomeric repeats in a variety of organisms have been shown to form these quadruplex structures in vitro, and subsequently they have also been shown to form in vivo.
-The human telomeric repeat (which is the same for all vertebrates) consists of many repeats of the sequenced (GGTTAG), and the quadruplexes formed by this structure can be in bead-like structures of 5 nm to 8 nm in size and have been well studied by NMR, TEM and X-ray crystal structure determination.
+The human telomeric repeat (which is the same for all vertebrates) consists of many repeats of the sequenced (TTAGGG), and the quadruplexes formed by this structure can be in bead-like structures of 5 nm to 8 nm in size and have been well studied by NMR, TEM and X-ray crystal structure determination.
 The formation of these quadruplexes in telomeres has been shown to decrease the activity of the enzyme telomerase, which is responsible for maintaining length of telomeres and is involved in around 85% of all cancers.
 This is an active target of drug discovery, including telomestatin.